 When your blog topics are unrelated or too broad, they help no one.
 It can be confusing not only to the reader but also for your subscribers and even Google.

-The mistakes to avoid when selecting a niche
+The mistakes to avoid when selecting what to blog about

 Unfortunately, many bloggers are set up for failure, as they did not choose the right blog topic.
 When you don’t have the right niche, you will quit long before the magic happens.

-Mistake #1: Selecting a niche because it may be profitable
+Mistake #1: Selecting a niche only because it may be profitable

-The biggest mistake bloggers make is blogging about a topic simply because they see dollar signs.
+The most significant mistake bloggers make is blogging about a topic simply because they see dollar signs.

 I see this time and again.
 Bloggers start a blog on making money from home or personal finance as they think that is the only way to make money.